vocksel/elixir/README.md

 - `Nevermore` (https://github.com/Quenty/NevermoreEngine)

   - Overrides the `rbxName` option, setting it to `Nevermore`.
-Nevermore uses `ServerScriptService.Nevermore` when referencing itself.
+Nevermore internally referenced itself as `ServerScriptService.Nevermore`, so it can't use the default rbxName of `Elixir`.
   - `NevermoreEngineLoader.lua` is compiled to a Script, and will not be disabled.
 This is the only script that should be enabled in the game.
   - All Scripts and LocalScripts will be disabled.